bcgov/pipeline-templates/tekton/README.md

 2. [python3](https://www.python.org/)
 3. [pip](https://pip.pypa.io/en/stable/installation/) (or pip3 if you have different version of python and pip)

+These instructions assume the use of a bash-based shell such as `zsh` (included on OS X) or [WSL](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for Windows.
+Please use one of these shells, or make the appropriate modifications to the commands shown in these instructions.

+Before you begin, you will need to [set up your GitHub SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+If you need to create a new SSH key or you are having authentication errors, be sure to use the instructions for creating an `rsa` format key **not** a `ed25519` format key.
+Do not use a passphrase with your key.

 ## Installation

 1. Clone the repository.
 (If you want to make changes, fork the repository)